RobotLocomotion/drake/drake/doc/docker.rst

 Clone the Drake source code as described in :ref:`Getting Drake<getting_drake>`.

-The the following build commands will copy the full <drake-distro> directory into the Docker container where it may be built and run.
+The the following build commands will copy the full <drake-distro> directory from your host machine into the Docker container where it may be built and run.

 Nvidia
 ~~~~~~